dnsxmrs/VRMS/README.md

 # Vehicle Renting Management System

 ## Overview
-This project is a vehicle renting management system designed to cater to the diverse needs of customers seeking rental vehicles.
-The system aims to provide a seamless and convenient platform for individuals and businesses to rent vehicles for various purposes.
+The Vehicle Renting Management System is designed to cater to the diverse needs of customers seeking rental vehicles.
+This system provides a seamless and convenient platform for individuals and businesses to rent vehicles for various purposes, including personal travel, business trips, and special occasions.

+The system allows administrators to manage a fleet of rental vehicles efficiently, enabling the addition, updating, and removal of vehicles from the system, as well as tracking vehicle availability and rental history.
+Customers can reserve and search for available vehicles based on location, date, and vehicle preferences.
+Users can also create personalized accounts to manage their reservations, view rental history, and update contact information.

+## Features
+- **Vehicle Management**: Administrators can add, update, and remove vehicles, and track their availability and rental history.
+- **Reservation System**: Customers can search for and reserve vehicles based on location, date, and vehicle type.
+- **User Accounts**: Customers can create accounts, manage reservations, view rental history, and update contact information.
+- **Future Enhancements**: The system is designed to be extensible, allowing for future improvements such as integration with payment methods and additional functionalities.

 ## Project Structure
 - **model/**:       Contains the data models and database interaction code.